 - Antihistamines such as hydroxyzine to help with anxiety and insomnia.

 It’s important to remember that while these medicines can help you through withdrawal, detox is rarely enough on its own to support long term abstinence from substances of abuse.
 While detox can clear your body of substances, it doesn’t address the underlying issues that led to addiction.6 To maintain long-term recovery, many people find it helpful to attend additional addiction treatment, such as drug rehab or peer support groups, after detox.6

 Per the Affordable Care Act (ACA), most insurance have to cover addiction and behavioral health care at the same levels as medical care.20 This includes inpatient and outpatient detox and drug rehab treatment in Nevada, and treatment medicines.20 But how much of the cost insurance will cover depends on your plan.

 American Addiction Centers (AAC) is in-network with many common insurance companies, and we make it easy to check your insurance coverage with us.
 Simply fill out the free and confidential form below.

 Finding Benzo Detox Centers in Las Vegas, Nevada

 Detox services are important, but especially for benzos, since withdrawal symptoms can range from mild to life-threatening.5,7 Most people who want to stop using benzos will benefit from the oversight offered by a medical detox, as there are many factors that can complicate withdrawal..7 AAC offers medical detox and supervised withdrawal management in Las Vegas as well as across the country, so you can start your journey to recovery no matter where you live.
-Ready to free yourself from the pain of addiction?
-Our caring admissions navigators are waiting to help you, day or night.
-Call to get started.
-It’s free and confidential.
+Call our free detox hotline at or text us for more information about treatment.